 An electronic collar is an animal collar that is designed to be capable of imparting an electric shock to an animal.

-This fact sheet outlines the legal requirements relating to electronic 'containment collars', worn by cats or dogs as part of a containment system.
+This page outlines the legal requirements relating to electronic 'containment collars', worn by cats or dogs as part of a containment system.

-Legal requirements relating to the use of 'anti-bark collars', and 'remote training collars' for dogs are covered in a separate fact sheet.
+Read about the legal requirements relating to the use of 'anti-bark collars', and 'remote training collars' for dogs.

 General legal requirements relating to the use of electronic collars